Largest-Area Convex Quadrilateral in a $1.5$D Terrain: Computation of

-\subsubsection{Left edge is a balanced chord}
+\subsubsection{Left Edge is a Balanced Chord}

-In this section, we present an algorithm to compute a convex quadrilateral of the maximum area within a terrain for the second case, where, for a fixed right edge $r_Q$ and a top edge with a positive slope, the left edge is a balanced chord.
-Consider the set $L(r_Q)$ of all the vertices to the left of $r_Q$.
-If a vertex $v \in L(r_Q)$ defines a balanced left edge at $v$ (say $\ell_v(r_Q)$), then the trapezoid defined by the points $\{v_b(\ell_Q), v_t(\ell_Q), v(r_Q), b(r_q)\}$ must be empty, where $v_b(\ell_Q)$ and $v_t(\ell_Q)$ are the intersection points of a candidate left edge $\ell_v(r_Q)$ through the vertex $v$ with the lines $y=2y(v)$ and $y=0$, respectively; $v(r_Q)$ and $b(r_Q)$ are the intersection points of $r_Q$ with the lines $y=2y(v)$ and $y=0$, respectively. $L'(r_Q) \subseteq L(r_Q)$ be the subset of vertices which can define a balanced left edge to obtain a convex quadrilateral of the maximum area having $r_Q$ as its right edge, satisfying the empty trapezoid property.
+We now consider the second case for computing a largest convex quadrilateral in a $1.5$D terrain: the situation where, for a fixed right candidate edge $r_Q$ and a top edge of positive slope, the left edge is a \emph{balanced chord}.
+Fix a right edge $r_Q \in C_R$.
+Let $L(r_Q)=\{v\in V(\mathfrak{T})\mid x(v)<x(r_Q\cap \Pi)\}$ denote the set of terrain vertices lying strictly to the left of $r_Q$.
+Our goal is to identify those vertices that can induce a feasible balanced left edge participating in a maximal convex quadrilateral with right edge $r_Q$.

-Let $p$ and $q$ be two vertices of $L'(r_Q)$, where $q$ lies to the right of $p$.
-Now, consider the top edge (of positive slope) that passes through $p$ and reaches $r_Q$.
-As the resultant quadrilateral is empty, the top edge should lie below $q$.
-Thus, we have the following:

-\begin{observation} The vertices $v\in L'(r_Q)$ have an implicit increasing order of $y$ when they are sorted in left-to-right order on their $x$-coordinates. \end{observation}

-The emptiness property mentioned above also defines a {\sf feasible region} where the top edge of the optimal convex quadrilateral can intersect with $\ell_v(r_Q)$.
-Let such a feasible region for a vertex $v \in L'(r_Q)$ be $f(v)$ (see Fig.~\ref{fig:balanced}), which is a continous line segment to the right of the point $(x(v),2y(v))$, supported by the line $y=2y(v)$, and also touches $r_Q$.
-We can compute $f(v)$ for each vertex $v\in L'(r_Q)$ by considering the rightmost vertex $w \in L(r_Q)$ of $v$ in the shortest path tree~\cite{DasDM21} such that $y(w)\leq 2y(v)$; $f(v)$ is the line segment drawn from the intersection point of the lines $\overline{vw}$ and $y=2y(v)$ and extended to its right until it reaches $r_Q$.
-Consider a left-to-right order of the vertices in $L'(r_Q)$.
-Due to observation \ref{obs:xandysorted}, the following observation is easy to follow.